okantas/AirbnbHomePage/README.md

 I built this project by using Next.js and Tailwind 🧑‍💻

-This project is basically home page of Airbnb 🏠
+This project is basically simple home page version of Airbnb 🏠

 I hope you will enjoy it 🎉